 Our systems display 3D measurement structured light patterns without the need for an external streaming video processor.
-Our LC3010 controllers can pre-store more than 1,000 structured light row or column patterns using one-dimensional (1D) encoding.
+Our LC3010 and LC4710 projectors can pre-store more than 1,000 structured light row or column patterns using one-dimensional (1D) encoding.
 1D patterns take advantage of using a single row or column and repeating that row or column across the entire array.
-Our LC4500 family provides a more advanced design that support up to 400 pre-stored 2D full-frame patterns.
+Our LC4500 family provides an advanced design that support up to 400 pre-stored 2D full-frame patterns.

 This DLP-based platform enables fast development for end equipment requiring small form factor, lower cost, and intelligent, high-speed 3D measurement pattern display.
 It features the 0.3″ 720P HD chipset (DLP3010) and provides a variety of embedded functionality such as: structured light pattern projection, intelligent lighting, wavelength selection and portable display.

 Developers can create, store, and display high-speed pattern sequences through a USB-based application programming interface (API) using Keynote’s API.
 Keynote provides an enhanced easy-to-use graphical user interface (GUI) to aid in the control and development of various pattern sequences and other operating modes.

 We designed the LC3010 from the ground up to be easily and quickly integrated into customers’ end equipment.
 Building on our experience with other products, we made careful design choices which improve all aspects of the product design: electrical, software, optical, mechanical, and thermal.